SkyglowDS/Data-Science/README.md

 **Definition:**

 >`SQL` is a standard language for accessing and manipulating databases.
-While SQL is the langauge, there are different implimentations of SQL.
+While SQL is the language, there are different implementations of SQL.
 Some include MySQL, SQLite, PostgreSQL, etc, each with minor differences in syntax.

 <a name="pyspark"></a>
 ### Pyspark